AlchemistsLab/govalent/README.md

 # Govalent

-govalent is a go client library for Covalent Rest APIs
+govalent is a go client for Covalent Rest APIs

 ## Installation